 The choice of brands is, thankfully, easy to get to grips with, as the 4K Blu-ray player market is still relatively small, so you only have a limited selection of big names to consider.

-However, the number of discs available is now really starting to pick up, and most of the year’s big releases are set to launch in this format.
+However, the number of discs available is now really starting to pick up, and most big releases are now set to launch in this format.

 - The best player available: Panasonic DP-UB9000

 - 4K under £200: Sony UBP-X700

 Related: Best TV